dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Linux.

-The primary downside using plain VirtualBox or any other hypervisor is that you have to do most of the configuration for networking and volumes by hand, which isn't a bad thing per say, but usually your goal is to get your development environment up as fast as possible and wasting extra time for that is not very pleasing for a developer normally.
+The primary downside using plain VirtualBox or any other hypervisor is that you have to do most of the configuration for networking and volumes and provisioning your guest operatyng system by hand, which isn't a bad thing per say, but usually your goal is to get your development environment up as fast as possible and wasting extra time for that is not very pleasing for a developer normally.

 In combination with VirtualBox you can also use Vagrant, which makes it easier